kwhitley/itty-durable/README.md

   // get the durable itself... returns json response, so no need to wrap .get('/', ({ Counter }) => Counter.get('test').toJSON())

-  // get the durable itself... returns json response, so no need to wrap .get('/increment', ({ Counter }) => Counter.get('test').increment())
+  // By using { autoReturn: true } in createDurable(), this method returns the contents .get('/increment', ({ Counter }) => Counter.get('test').increment())

-  // example route with multiple calls to DO .get('/increment-a-few-times',
-    async ({ Counter }) => {
-      const counter = Counter.get('test') // gets DO with id/namespace = 'test'

-      // then we fire some methods on the durable... these could all be done separately. await Promise.all([
-        counter.increment(),
-        counter.increment(),
-        counter.increment(),
-      ])

-      // and return the contents (it'll be a json response) return counter.toJSON()
-    }
-  )

-  // will pass on unknown requests to the durable... (e.g. /counter/add/3/4 => 7)
+  // you can pass any serializable params to a method... (e.g. /counter/add/3/4 => 7)
   .get('/add/:a?/:b?', withParams,
     ({ Counter, a, b }) => Counter.get('test').add(Number(a), Number(b))
   )